GabeMaker/CV/README.md

 **Cancer Research UK (June 2015)**
 *Trainee Developer (Volunteer)*
-- Assisting on Support rota (troubleshooting across scrum teams)
+- Assisting with Support role (troubleshooting across scrum teams)
+- Using JIRA and ServiceNow
 - Observing the planning and execution of 2-week development sprints
 - Shadowing and pairing with other developers
 - Learning Drupal / PHP

 **London Ambulance Service (2009 - 2014)**
 *Emergency Medical Dispatcher*
+- Handled 50,000+ emergency calls
+- Assisted in the delivery of more than 20 babies
+- Delivered targets through 2012 Olympics, London Riots and other periods of high pressure
+- Excellent quality assurance scores while maintaining very high call-taking speed

 **TeachFirst / Prescot School, Merseyside (2008)**
 *Secondary Maths Teacher*

 **University of Edinburgh Accommodation Services (2005 - 2008)**
 *Residents' Assistant*

+*Further details and references available on request*